 This briefing note on building and managing interdisciplinary research teams covers topics such as selecting collaborators and identifying team members and distributing team responsibilities.

 This briefing note on troubleshooting some common interdisciplinary research management challenges addresses issues around negotiating interdisciplinary collaborations including some of the qualities to look for in inter- and transdisciplinary collaborators.

 Useful characteristics to look for in an interdisciplinary researcher are summarised in Key Advice 3.1 in Chapter 3 of this open access book, Interdisciplinary Research Journeys.

 In this short film (run time 17 min), Mark Reed reflects on his own experiences of working in an interdisciplinary team.

-The Team Scholarship Resources produced by University of California, Irvine curates a number of links for those adopting a team based approach and introduces the term “convergence” as a way of solving complex problems focusing on societal needs.
+The Additional Resources section of the Team Scholarship Acceleration Lab website produced by University of California, Irvine curates a number of links for those adopting a team based approach and introduces the term “convergence” as a way of solving complex problems focusing on societal needs.

 SHAPE-ID has produced a short list of questions for individuals and groups thinking about engaging in collaborative research.